anaudiya-org/terraform-aws-lambda-fork/README.md

-# AWS Lambda Terraform module - OrigRepo
+# AWS Lambda Terraform module - Forked Github Repo

 Terraform module, which creates almost all supported AWS Lambda resources as well as taking care of building and packaging of required Lambda dependencies for functions and layers.